Bryan Altman, CBS Local Sports

 Pitcher: Dr. Ben Carson – You’ve got to be pretty cerebral to be able to pitch in the majors.
 You have to consider every pitch in your arsenal, the count, the exact situation, the hitter, ETC… I’m not saying the other GOP candidates aren’t smart guys, but if it’s Game 7 of the World Series, I’m going to put the ball in the hands of my brain surgeon without a doubt.

 1st – Mike Huckabee – Simply, we need a guy who can get on base.
 Huckabee runs marathons, let him have at it.

-2nd – Rand Paul – Paul seems like he’s in decent shape and as a smaller guy he might have some speed at the No. 2 slot as well.
+2nd – Rand Paul – Paul seems like he’s in decent shape, and as a smaller guy he might have some speed at the No. 2 slot.

 3rd – Jeb Bush – Bush is a big dude, and with that tennis background I’m sure if he gets a hold of one he’ll give it a pretty good ride.

 4th – Chris Christie – Is there really even another option for clean up?

 Chris Christie tries his hand at softball. http://t.co/dNraGfGD3t—